-This article was originally published on June 7, 2019.
+A version of this article was originally published on June 7, 2019.

 The office building is one of the four major commercial real estate asset classes, along with multifamily, retail, and industrial.
 Office buildings can range from high-rise multi-tenant structures in urban cores to suburban office parks to exurban single-tenant buildings that might be built to suit a specific tenant.
 This article addresses some unique qualities of the office real estate asset class.
 Continue reading to learn more.